We were helpless.

 What was the deal with these people?
-Not only were they walking on the wrong side of the footpath but they refused to make eye contact as well?!
+Not only were they walking on the wrong side of the footpath but they refused to make eye contact as well?
 It’s just not British!

 So we tried the right-hand side.
 A mild improvement but ultimately the same result.
 What gives?

 It was only on our descent into the bowels of the Tube that some sense of British order became apparent.
-You most definitely need to stand on the right when taking an escalator anywhere.
+You definitely need to stand on the right when taking an escalator anywhere.
 Fail to comply with this most basic requirement and risk the fate of our convict forebears!
-But is still begged the question…why the right hand side?
+But it still begged the question…why the right hand side?

-Emerging once more into the wan light of day, we gave up all hope of extracting any particular structure from what should have been a simple exercise, and simply walked wherever the hell we wanted!
+Emerging once more into the wan light of day, we gave up all hope of extracting any particular structure from what should have been a simple exercise, and simply walked wherever the hell we wanted.